 After the white-knuckle drive across the North Cascades, the mellower Methow Valley, situated immediately to the east, offers a more tranquil and less terrifying antidote.
 Bucolic, surprisingly sunny and pleasantly isolated in winter when Hwy 20 shuts down due to snow blockage, this is where the sporty and the savvy come to hot-air balloon, horseback ride and mountain bike.

 What, no road access?
-Cut off from the rest of Washington's highway network by craggy mountains, Stehekin is that rarest of modern American settlements – one that is unreachable by car.
-Visitors get here either by boat/seaplane across Lake Chelan, or by a trio of long-distance hikes through the wilderness-flecked North Cascades National Park to the north.
+Cut off from the rest of Washington's highway network by craggy mountains, Stehekin is that rarest of modern American settlements: one that is unreachable by car.
+Visitors get here either by boat or seaplane across Lake Chelan, or by a trio of long-distance hikes through the wilderness-flecked North Cascades National Park to the north.

 Mt Baker Area

 Of all Washington's snow-capped volcanoes, Baker is possibly the most majestic, a massive icy dome that towers over the US–Canada border and is clearly visible everywhere from Vancouver, BC, to Seattle.
 Legendary among snowboarders and hikers, Baker has been revered by the indigenous natives of Puget Sound for millennia.

 Ordained in 1968, the North Cascades National Park is Alaska transplanted into the lower 48, a thousand square miles of dramatic, daunting wild country strafed with mountains, lakes, glaciers (over 300 of them) and wildlife, but with almost no trace of civilization.